Double Decreases: Left Right Center - 18 Methods

 Quick steps for P2SP

 Purl 2 stitches together.
-Slip one stitch knitwise to the RH needle.
-Return the 2 stitches to the LH needle by inserting the LH needle from left to right and withdrawing the RH needle.
-Use the tip of the RH needle to lift the second stitch and pass it over the first stitch off the LH needle.
-Finally, slip that stitch purlwise to the RH needle.
+Slip one stitch knitwise.
+Return these two stitches to LH needle by inserting the LH needle from left to right and withdrawing RH needle.
+Use the tip of RH needle to lift the second stitch and pass it over the first stitch off the LH needle.
+Slip that stitch purlwise to RH needle.

 Worked: Knitwise